MooersLab/2025words/README.md

 Create a new project on Overleaf and drag the zip file to the upload menu.
 The zip file will be unpacked in a new project.

-In the menu pulldown, go to compiler and switch it to LauLatex, version 2024.
+In the menu pulldown, go to `compiler` and switch it to `LauLatex`, version `2024`.
-The main document should be automatically set to main.tex.
+The main document should be automatically set to `main.tex`.
 The doument will now compile in 5-10s with 12 chapters and 365 sections.

 Everything will be ready to go.